 SmartPDF – While most of our competitors use OCR to extract data, we first determine whether a PDF invoice is machine readable, a native PDF, or if it’s an image PDF.
 If it’s a machine-readable PDF, there is no need to go through the process of making it into an image and then use OCR.
 You’ll just lose data accuracy.
 But by introducing an AI component to our SmartPDF offering, the AI automatically maps the fields between the format in which the supplier sent the invoice and the format in which the buyer can receive it – completely taking out the human effort needed.

 Predictive Analytics – We also leverage AI and machine learning on the analytics side of the solution.
-Predictive and prescriptive analytics help the modern finance organisation by enabling users to use data from across their P2P cycle so they can analyse the probable outcomes of processes, make better decisions, and drive KPIs.
+Predictive and prescriptive analytics help the modern finance organization by enabling users to use data from across their P2P cycle so they can analyse the probable outcomes of processes, make better decisions, and drive KPIs.

 Revenue growth and other benefits powered by AI & ML